Our May 2021 Fitness Challenge Calendar is here!

-During these times of social distancing and with kids at home, it’s still important to keep them active and having fun!
+During these times of social distancing and with kids still virtually learning at home, it’s still important to keep them active and having fun!
 This printable calendar is a great resource that teachers can share with students and encourage them to do at home.

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.